MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxadaptersetrenderadapter.md

 ## -description

-**PFN_IDDCXADAPTERSETRENDERADAPTER** is a pointer to a system-implemented function that sets the preferred render adapter on which to render the swapchains for the specified adapter.
+**PFN_IDDCXADAPTERSETRENDERADAPTER** is a pointer to an OS callback function that sets the preferred render adapter on which to render the swapchains for the specified adapter.

 ## -parameters